 All visitors to the school must report to the office upon entry.
 Students should not have friends from outside the school meet them at SBDHS.
-Any students from other schools visiting SBDHS must have permission from Administration.
+Any students from other schools visiting SBDHS must have permission from Administration to be in the building.